Loading

 Canva is a powerful, but still simple-to-use, template-based free design app.
 There are over a million templates, graphics, and photos you can use as part of the free plan (that goes up to multiple millions of assets with a Canva Pro subscription).

-When you open Canva, you're presented with dozens of possible templates for everything from posters to Instagram Posts.
+Canva has thousands of templates for everything from posters to Instagram Posts.
 It's a lot to navigate, but there's great search built in.
 Click the search bar at the top of the screen, and look for something like "birthday instagram stories" to see more specific options.
-(I got almost 4,000 suggested free templates just for that, although a fair few of them had Pro elements that you have to pay $1 for.)
+(I got almost 2,700 suggested free templates just for that.
+Best of all, you can filter by free, so you can easily find a template you can use.)

 If Canva does the trick for you, you can probably stop here—it's an all-around winner.
 But if you're looking for Canva alternatives, keep reading.